top of page

 The adjective 'abrasive' finds its etymological roots in the Latin word 'abrasus,' which is the past participle of 'abradere.'
 'Abradere' consists of two components: 'ab,' meaning 'away from,' and 'radere,' meaning 'to scrape' or 'to rub.'
 Thus, 'abrasive' etymologically conveys the idea of something that 'scrapes away' or 'rub against' in a rough, harsh, or unpleasant manner.
 In its modern usage, 'abrasive' describes things or behaviors that are characterized by their rough and uncomfortable nature, often causing friction or irritation.
 The etymology of 'abrasive' underscores its root concept of friction and discomfort, reflecting its current meaning accurately.

-Quiz: Find the meaning of the adjective abrasive:
+Find the correct meaning of the adjective abrasive:

 Try Again!